The Raid (2011 film): Plot

 Rama, a rookie MBC officer, joins a 20-man squad led by Sgt.
 Jaka and Lt.
 Wahyu for a raid on an apartment block with the intent of arresting Tama Riyadi, a crime lord.
 Together with his lieutenants Andi and Mad Dog, Tama runs the block and allows criminals and addicts to rent rooms under his protection.
-Arriving undetected, the team sweeps the first floor and subdues various tenants; they also meet a law-abiding tenant Gofar delivering medicine to his sick wife.
-Continuing to the sixth floor, the team is spotted by two young lookouts, one of whom raises the alarm after the other is shot.
+Arriving undetected, the team sweeps through the first few floors.
+Continuing to the sixth floor, they are spotted by two young lookouts, and after one of whom is shot by Wahyu, the other raises the alarm.

-Tama calls in reinforcements, including a pair of snipers, who pick off the officers guarding the block's exterior and a group of gunmen, who destroy their SWAT vehicle.
-Taking advantage of the chaos outside, Tama's men set themselves free and regain control of the first five floors.
-Tama cuts the lights and announces over the PA system that the rest of the officers are on the sixth-floor stairwell and that he will grant permanent residence to those who kill them.
-Wahyu confesses to Jaka that he staged the mission to eliminate Tama, who is in league with corrupt police officials, including himself; the mission is not officially sanctioned by the police command and there will be no reinforcements.
+Tama calls in reinforcements, who pick off the officers guarding the block's exterior and destroy their SWAT vehicle.
+Taking advantage of the chaos outside, Tama's men regain control of the first five floors.
+Tama then cuts the lights and announces over the PA system that the rest of the officers are on the sixth-floor stairwell.
+Wahyu confesses that he staged the mission to eliminate Tama, who is in league with corrupt police officials, including himself; the mission is not officially sanctioned and there will be no reinforcements.
 The remaining team members are ambushed by gunmen from above and almost completely wiped out.

-The remaining officers – Rama, Bowo, Jaka, Wahyu, Dagu, Alee, Hanggi and another officer – retreat to an empty apartment and are cornered by more armed thugs.
+The surviving officers retreat to an empty apartment and are cornered by more armed thugs.
 Rama uses an axe to create a hole in the floor so the team can descend to the lower level.
-Dropping to the room below, the team struggles to fend off Tama's thugs; Alee, Hanggi, and the unnamed officer are killed and Bowo is gravely wounded.
+Dropping to the room below, the team struggles to fend off Tama's thugs; officer Bowo is gravely wounded.
 Rama uses a propane tank and a refrigerator to construct an improvised explosive device that kills the invading henchmen.
-With more of Tama's reinforcements approaching, the team splits into two groups: Jaka, Dagu and Wahyu retreat to the fifth floor, while Rama and Bowo ascend.
+With more of Tama's reinforcements approaching, the team splits into two groups: Jaka, Wahyu and officer Dagu retreat to the fifth floor, while Rama and Bowo ascend.